Child's Play 3: Novelization

+A tie-in novel was later written by Matthew J. Costello.
+Just like Child's Play 2, this novel had some of the author's own inclusions.
+In the beginning (adapted from an earlier draft of the screenplay), in the Play Pals factory, a rat scours for food and, smelling blood within the plastic, chews on Chucky's remains.
+Blood then leaks out of the remains and somehow leaks onto another doll.

+Chucky's death in this book is also different.
+In the novel, while defending Tyler on an exterior ride, Andy grapples with Chucky before finally shooting him several times, causing the doll's body to fall to the ground, and Andy watches the head shatter to blood, metal and plastic.

 Halloween Horror Nights

 In 2009, the climax of Child's Play 3 received its own maze at Universal Studios' Halloween Horror Nights, entitled Chucky's Fun House.

 This is not the first time Chucky has been featured in Halloween Horror Nights.
-Since 1992, Chucky has starred in his own shows, Chucky's In-Your-Face Insults and Chucky's Insult Emporium.
-Curse of Chucky also received its own scarezone in the 2013 lineup.
+Since 1992, Chucky has starred in his shows, Chucky's In-Your-Face Insults and Chucky's Insult Emporium.
+Curse of Chucky also received its own Scarezone in the 2013 lineup.